Amos Kimunya

-Amos Muhinga Kimunya (born March 6, 1962), is a Kenyan politician and the Majority Leader of the National Assembly of Kenya under the Jubilee Party and Member of Parliament for Kipipiri Constituency, He was once Kenya's Minister of Trade.
+Amos Mūhìnga Kìmunya (born March 6, 1962), is a Kenyan politician and a former Majority Leader of the National Assembly of Kenya under the Jubilee Party and former Member of Parliament for Kipipiri Constituency.
+He also previously served as Kenya's Minister of Trade.
 He was Minister of Finance from 2006 to July 2008, when he resigned due to the Grand Regency Hotel scandal.
 Previously, he was the Minister of Lands and Settlement.

-In 2019 Amos Kimunya graduated from the United States International University (Nairobi) with a PhD in business administration.
-On June 22 Hon.
-Kimunya replaced Hon.
-Aden Duale for the position of majority leader of the National Assembly.
+In 2019, Amos Kìmunya graduated from the United States International University (Nairobi) with a PhD in Business Administration.
+On June 22, Hon.
+Kìmunya replaced Hon.
+Aden Duale as the majority leader of the National Assembly.

 Early life and education

-Kimunya was born in Kiambu and at about the same time his family relocated to the new Nyandarua District, where he grew up.
-He attended Njabini Boys High School in the 80s before joining the University of Nairobi.
+Kìmunya was born in Kiambu and around the same time, his family relocated to the new Nyandarua District, where he grew up.
+He attended Njabini Boys High School in the 1980s before joining the University of Nairobi.

-He holds a Bachelor of Commerce (Accounting options) from the University of Nairobi.
-He is also a Certified Public Accountant (CPA,K) and a Certified Public Secretary (CPS, K).
+He holds a Bachelor of Commerce (Accounting option) from the University of Nairobi.
+He is also a Certified Public Accountant (CPA, K) and a Certified Public Secretary (CPS, K).
 He previously served as the Chairperson of ICPAK which is the national body of Certified Public Accountants.